schoenemeyer/WRF-Azure/README.md

 The WRF3.8.1 is a community model maintained by NCAR/UCAR [https://www.mmm.ucar.edu/weather-research-and-forecasting-model ]
 WRF has been developed for various scenarios including simulating atmospheric chemistry as described in here https://www.imk-ifu.kit.edu/829.php.
 The asscociated paper is published in https://www.sciencedirect.com/science/article/pii/S1352231099004021.

-This project shows how to run [WRF](http://www2.mmm.ucar.edu/wrf/users/wrfv3.8/wrf_model.html) in the Azure Infrastructure.

 The video below shows a typical result of WRF simulating a tropical storm.
 The picture to the right shows the domain and the temperature and pressure after the 3rd hour of the 12km CONUS weather simulation.

 ![After processing](https://github.com/schoenemeyer/WRF3.8-in-Azure/blob/master/wrf_atl_shear_anim.gif)